Central Michigan vs. Northern Illinois NCAA Football Odds, Plays and Insights | October 23, 2021

 Central Michigan vs. Northern Illinois College Football Odds, Plays and Insights

-The Northern Illinois Huskies (5-2, 0-0 MAC) are 5-point underdogs in a road conference matchup against the Central Michigan Chippewas (4-3, 0-0 MAC) on Saturday, October 23, 2021 at Kelly/Shorts Stadium.
-The total is 57.5 points for this game.
+The Central Michigan Chippewas (4-3, 0-0 MAC) are favored by 5 points when they play host to the Northern Illinois Huskies (5-2, 0-0 MAC) in MAC action on Saturday, October 23, 2021 at Kelly/Shorts Stadium.
+The total has been set at 57.5 points for this game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.